 Here is the chart of the multiplication table from 1 to 10.

-In the same way, we can create a chart from table 11 to 20.
+In the same way, we can create a chart from tables 11 to 20.

-Let us see some tips to memorise these Maths tables.
+Let us see some tips to memorize these Maths tables.

 - In the case of a table of 2, the number is increased by 2 times or a number is doubled when multiplied by 2.
 For example, 2 times 6, means 6 is doubled here; therefore, the result is 12.
 Hence, 2,4,6,8,10,12,14,16,18,20.